-The Company's short-term borrowings and long-term debt carry floating interest rates, and the Company has not entered into interest rate swap contracts to convert floating interest rates to fixed interest rates.
-The Company monthly negotiates the interest rates of bank loans, with reference to the market, with the bank to reduce the risk arising from fluctuation of interest rates.
+The Company's bank loans carry floating interest rates, and the Company has not entered into interest rate swap contracts to convert floating interest rates to fixed interest rates.
+Referring to the market rate, the Company negotiates the interest rates of bank loans with the bank on a monthly basis to reduce the risk arising from fluctuation of interest rates.